darrarski/DRSwipeMenu-iOS/README.md

 ## Instalation

-You can integrate `DRSwipeMenu` with your project using Cocoapods.
+You can integrate `DRSwipeMenu` with your project using CocoaPods.
 To do so, you will need to add following line to your Podfile:

     pod 'DRSwipeMenu', '~> 2.0'